panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 The plain object enum fits best for small projects or quick demos.

-The second option, if you want to protect the enum object from accidential overwrites, is to use frozen plain object:
+The second option, if you want to protect the enum object from accidental overwrites, is to use a frozen plain object:

 ```javascript
 const MyEnum = Object.freeze({